hsiaotingluv/AY22-23_CS3245_VectorSpaceModel/README.txt

 The method prepares and writes the dictionary, postings and document length into dictionary-file, postings-file and documents.txt respectively.
 Using a sorted list of terms, this method constructs the dictionary and posting lists in an increasing alphanumeric order.
 While the content in the documents.txt is sorted in increasing docID order.

 ###About Querying
+####Search
+At the initial phase of running the search command, we read the dictionary file into memory and pass it to the VectorSearchModel instance from the vector_search.py file.
+This class is the main class which contains the methods for the vector space ranking.

+####Vector Space ranking
+In the searching step, we rank documents by cosine score similarity based on tfxidf.
+The algorithm we use is the optimised version that we have seen in the lecture where we only compute non-zero dimensions.
+We implement the lnc.ltc ranking scheme (i.e., log tf and idf with cosine normalization for queries documents, and log tf, cosine normalization but no idf for documents.)

+The cosine_score method tokenises the terms, following which it calls the get_normalised_query_vectors method to get the normalised wt of the terms in the query.
+This is akin to representing the query as a weighted tf-idf vector, but in an optimised way.
+For each term in the query, we calculate the tf weight and idf weight, and normalise them by dividing them by the query length.

+Then, in the cosine_score method, for each term in the dictionary of normalised query vectors, we fetch the postings list using the get_postings method to retrieve tuples, then calculate the cosine similarity between w_tq and w_td by multiplying the normalised vectors.

+Finally, we normalise the scores by dividing the scores of the docs with their lengths.
+The results are then sorted and we return the top 10 results.